Some leadership examples where I led and elevated design teams to positively impact the larger organization.

 When I joined Dealerware, I was asked to heal a design team and elevate the design maturity of the organization.
 Over the next 4+ years, our team rebounded in size, design quality increased, team satisfaction rose, and customers noticed.

 Every member of a team wants to know what career progression looks like and how they will be evaluated.
-I establshed this career levels framework to give my team confidence in our process.
+I establshed an effective career levels framework to benefit my team and the model quickly got adoption from neighboring teams.

-Product Management routinely cites Technical Debt as a critical piece of their product backlog.
-I introduced the concept of UX Debt to Dealerware and partnered with PM & Engineering to embrace the concept and improve our product with each subsequent sprint.
+Product Management routinely logs Technical Debt as a critical piece of their product backlog.
+I introduced the concept of UX Debt to Dealerware and partnered with PM & Engineering to embrace the concept and measurably improve our product with each subsequent sprint.

 ©2024 T.Zazelenchuk